Credible takeaways

 Here’s a quick breakdown of how the index and margin make up your rate:

-• Index: Current market conditions are usually expressed using an index.
-In the past, it was common for mortgage lenders to use the London Interbank Offered Rate (LIBOR).
-However, LIBOR was phased out as of June 30, 2023, and many U.S. lenders now use the Secured Overnight Financing Rate (SOFR).
-Other indexes that could be used include the Constant Maturity Treasuries (CMT) and the Cost of Funds Index (COFI).
+- Index: Current market conditions are usually expressed using an index.
+Many U.S. lenders use the Secured Overnight Financing Rate (SOFR), Constant Maturity Treasuries (CMT), or the Cost of Funds Index (COFI).

-• Margin: Your lender adds a fixed percentage on top of the index rate to get your new interest rate.
-For example, if you have a margin of 6.5% and your rate adjusts based on the SOFR — and the SOFR is at 0.15% — your new mortgage rate would be 6.65%.
+- Margin: Your lender adds a fixed percentage on top of the index rate to get your new interest rate.
+For example, if you have a margin of 6.5 percentage points and your rate adjusts based on the SOFR — and the SOFR is at 0.15% — your new mortgage rate would be 6.65%.

 Tip:

-Ask your lender to find out which index it uses, along with the margin it adds to the index.
+Ask your lender which index it uses and what margin it adds to the index.

 Read More: 10/1 ARM: Your Guide to 10-Year Adjustable-Rate Mortgages